CalvinCooler/Roblox-Multi-Instance/README.md

 # Roblox Multi-Instance
 Open this program to run multiple Roblox instances (on different accounts) on the same Windows device.
+This code was made by MiningTcup and MainDabRblx but was compiled to and exe by CalvinCooler to make it easier to use.

 **Download** [**Here**](https://github.com/CalvinCooler/Roblox-Multi-Instance/raw/main/Multi-Roblox.exe)